alexdchiu/pirates-booty/journals/ting.md

 ## August 1, 2022
-- fixed wheel css to be center-aligned.
+- fixed wheel css to be center-aligned by adding a few div to wrap the wheel in and used flexbox justify content to center
 - fixed leaderboard css and filtered search css
 - enhanced login and sign up form css
+- work on profile edit page

 ## July 28, 2022
 - added redirect page after successful sign up.